 All in all, I enjoyed my 5-day juice fast.
 After completing it though, I really don’t feel I need another one.

-The diet that I follow and promote (green smoothies, whole foods, plant based) provides all of the same health benefits (and more) that a juice fast is supposed to provide.
+The diet that I follow and recommend (green smoothies, whole foods, plant based) provides all of the same health benefits (and more) that a juice fast is supposed to provide.
 You can sustain the type of diet I promote long term, which will lead to long term health benefits.
 Juice fasting only provides short term benefits and it is not sustainable long term.

 However, I can’t say I am done with juicing.
 I definitely think that green juices have their place.
-I plan to experiment with one or two-day juice fasts periodically.
+I might experiment with one or two-day juice fasts periodically.
 And sometimes I just want a delicious green juice made with green apple, grapefruit, ginger, dandelion green, mint and spinach – YUM!

 If you are curious about juice fasting, feel free to try it out for a day or two.
 If you want to truly improve your health, lose weight (for good) and facilitate detoxification every day, then give your body what it really needs – whole, fresh, ripe foods!
+And green SMOOTHIES!